Israr-11/ewd-movie-backend/README.md

 ---

-### **Restricted Review Updates** (if completed)
+### **Restricted Review Updates**

 I implemented authorization in the review update route to ensure only the review creator with a valid token can update it.
 The token is checked in the request headers and verified against the review creator's email.
-If they match, the review is updated; otherwise, an error message is returned.
+If they match, the review is updated otherwise, an error message is returned.

 ---

-### **API Gateway Validators** (if completed)
+### **API Gateway Validators**

 #### **Implemented API Gateway validators in key endpoints:**